-- Reassembly of these valves is basically the reverse of disassembly.
-Care must be taken in the handling of all items, particularly sealing surfaces and softgoods.
-All parts should be clean and free of any debris or contaminants. - 2) Reinstall the liner and liner seal(s) into the body.
+- Care must be taken in the handling of all items, particularly sealing surfaces and soft goods.
+All parts shall be clean and free of any debris or contaminants. - 2) Reinstall the liner and liner seal(s) into the body.
 Do not nick or excessively stretch the liner seal O-rings.
 The bottom O-ring (for 4 x 6 and larger) may be carefully set in its sealing area in the body before the liner is inserted, or it may be fitted onto the liner and, if necessary, held in place with a suitable lubricant (e.g., Dow Corning Molykote 33).
 The top liner seal should be lightly pressed into place in its groove, such that it is evenly spread around the liner circumference and will not be pinched when reinstalling the valve cap. - Carefully insert seat into its groove in piston, using care to position the seat completely within the piston O-ring groove.
 The retainer gland can be lightly lubricated (Molykote or Lubriplate 105) prior to assembly to prevent twisting the O-ring.
 Carefully position the retainer plate over the seat.
 Following tightening, use a clean rag to remove any remaining lubricant on the exposed O-ring.
 Apply Vibra-tite or Loctite to retainer screw, then insert and firmly tighten the screw in place.
 IMPORTANT: Screw must meet firm resistance against locking Heli-Coil in piston.
 Replace Heli-Coil if worn.